Students with disabilities can and do study abroad!

 C. Medical Care Abroad:

-- Before departure, work on a plan with your physician or your campus' Student Health Services about medication management and medical care needs.
+- Before departure, work on a plan with your physician or University Health Services about medication management and medical care needs.

-- Contact your DSP officer and your Berkeley Study Abroad advisor to organize accommodations and discuss health insurance abroad.
+- Contact your DSP officer and your Berkeley Study Abroad adviser to organize accommodations and discuss health insurance abroad.

-This guide was created by Berkeley Study Abroad alumnus Dinasha Dahanayake.
+This guide was created by Berkeley Study Abroad alumnus Dinasha Dahanayake and updated by Berkeley Study Abroad advisers.